thatonearchguy/INKI-Software/docs/source/introduction.rst

         else return -ENFILE;
     }

+We can notice that we're using some of the custom KConfig variables we defined earlier within our code - specifically the line ``IS_ENABLED(CONFIG_APP_INT_WIPE_STORAGE)`` - which is a built in Zephyr macro which checks if a particular KConfig variable has been set or not.
+It's very powerful.

 Here's the definition for ``base_find_file_from_path()``, a recursive function that makes use of the Zephyr file-system API to return the full path to the first occurence of a particular filename stored inside the internal fname string.